-In addition, the Company offers sales returns (other than those that relate to defective products under warranty), yield provisions, cash discounts for early payments and certain allowances to its customers, including distributors.
+In addition, the Company offers sales returns (other than those that relate to defective products under warranty), cash discounts for early payments, volume discounts and certain allowances to the Company's customers, including the Company's distributors.
 The Company records reserves for those returns, discounts and allowances as a deduction from sales, based on historical experience and other quantitative and qualitative factors.